intel/llvm/sycl/doc/CompileTimeProperties.md

 * `[[__sycl_detail__::add_ir_kernel_parameter_attributes()]]`
 * `[[__sycl_detail__::add_ir_function_attributes()]]`
 * `[[__sycl_detail__::add_ir_member_annotation()]]`

+Since this brace-enclosed list acts somewhat like an initializer list, the header must include `<initializer_list>` prior to passing this optional first parameter.

 The front-end treats this list as a "pass list", ignoring any property whose name is not in the list.
 To illustrate, consider the following example where